rfitak/Circular_Biology/Pill_Bug_Lab.md

 - Step 5:
   * Check the direction of the field.
 First, align a compass with magnetic north on your desk.
   * Lay your coil on its side, with the bottom opening in line with the south compass point. (see image below)
   * Press the switch for 2-3 seconds.
-If working properly, you should be able to flip the compass needle around!
+If the compass needle flips around, then label this end of the coil as south ("S").
+This is because the tip of the compass needle that points north is called "north seeking", and points away from the south end of the magnetic coil.
+  * If the compass needle didn't flip around, rotate your coil 180 degress (try the other end) and repeat the above step.
+Make sure to corectly label the N and S ends of your coil!

 ![flip](./flip.jpg)